dkril95/SimpleHMI/README.md

 ## 🧠 Program Description

-This project demonstrates a simple yet functional integration between a **Beckhoff TwinCAT 3 PLC** and a **C# WPF-based HMI (Human Machine Interface)** using the **ADS communication protocol**.
+This project demonstrates a simple functional integration between a **Beckhoff TwinCAT 3 PLC** and a **C# WPF-based HMI (Human Machine Interface)** using the **ADS communication protocol**.
 It is designed as an educational and practical example of how to exchange data in real time between an industrial controller and a PC-based application.

 ### 🔧 How it works